clairefuzzyelephant/clarity-eats/src/blog/koreaDay1.md

     />
 </div>

-Although the first day wasn't extremely eventful, the food had already blown my mind from not only the taste but the low cost.
-This trip to Korea was off to a good start! ☆
+Although the first day wasn't extremely eventful, the food had already blown my mind not just because of how good it was but how cheap it was too.
+Despite the chaotic morning, this trip to Korea was off to a good start. ☆